phnmnl/container-cdf2mid/README.md

 ## Usage Instructions

-On a PhenoMeNal Cloud Research Environment, go to Fluxomics tool category, and then click on ramid, and fill the expected input files, then press Run.
+On a PhenoMeNal Cloud Research Environment, go to Fluxomics tool category, and then click on cdf2mid, and fill the expected input files, then press Run.
 Additionally, the tool can be used as part of a workflow with Midcor, Iso2flux and the Escher-Fluxomics tools.
-On a PhenoMeNal deployed CRE you should find as well a Fluxomics Stationary workflow, which includes RaMID.
+On a PhenoMeNal deployed CRE you should find as well a Fluxomics Stationary workflow, which includes cdf2mid.

-- To run RaMID as a docker image created in the PhenoMeNal repository, execute
+- To run cdf2mid as a docker image created in the PhenoMeNal repository, execute

 ```
 docker run -it -v $PWD:/data container-registry.phenomenal-h2020.eu/phnmnl/cdf2mid -i /data/metdata -o /data/cdf2midout.csv -z /data/wd